austinbdill/pixelwise_al/README.md

 user@device:~$ conda activate pixelwise
 ```

 The data can be found at http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_prediction on the link for the 14GB full data set.
 It will require an email address for them to send the download link to.
+Once downloaded, place the resulting two folders in a folder named `kitti` within the data folder.

 ## Structure